modiimedia/InsuranceSmart/content/_index.md

   content: "![Trusted Choice Independent Insurance Agents](https://res.cloudinary.com/modii/v1530419486/insurancesmart/TC-horizontal-logo-black--blue-tranparency.png)\n\n#
-    Experience You Can Trust\n\nWe've been building life long relationships with our clients since 2005.  \n\nBecause we are an independent agency, we are able to shop among many carriers and work to find the right product for our clients in each and every situation.\n\nGive us a call today!"
+    Experience You Can Trust\n\nWe've been building life long relationships with our clients since 2005.  \n\nBecause we are an independent agency, we are able to shop among many carriers and work to find the right product for our clients, in each and every situation.\n\nGive us a call today!"
   button_settings:
     text: Get Started Today!